-New wor(l)ds of liminality Pacific borderlands in Diaspora (panel co-convener), Australian Association for Pacific studies conference (forthcoming).
+New wor(l)ds of liminality Pacific borderlands in Diaspora (panel co-convener), Australian Association for Pacific studies conference (postponed due to Covid-19).

-Watery zones, Oceans and Seas: Critical Theory in the Pacific, Association for Social Anthropology in Oceania conference (forthcoming).
+Watery zones, Oceans and Seas: Critical Theory in the Pacific, Association for Social Anthropology in Oceania conference.

 Online communication and the Moana Cosmopolitan, Art Association of Australia New Zealand conference.